AasrithaBhamidipati/RackTrackManagement/replit.md

 - Sufficient storage for model files and temporary processing

 ## Recent Changes
+- June 23, 2025: Fixed full-width layout issue for complete page utilization
+  - Updated CSS to ensure 100vw width coverage across all sections
+  - Modified container classes to use container-fluid with full width
+  - Fixed overflow-x hidden to prevent horizontal scrolling
+  - Ensured all sections and components span complete page width
 - June 23, 2025: Added authentication system with login/logout functionality
   - Removed "Analyze" from header navigation for non-authenticated users
   - Replaced "Get Started" with "Sign In" button in header